agrazzi/tulipan/tulipan_files/README.md

 The fitting procedure for the residence time estimation requires some basic Python libraries.
 In particular the modules `numpy`, `matplotlib` and `scipy` will be used.

 # Technical notes
 - Some functions of the script rely on AWK for processing of the text results from GROMACS tools.
-In particular GNU-AWK is required, since some functionalities rely on the ARGIND keyword
+In particular GNU-AWK is required, since some functionalities rely on the ARGIND keyword;
+- The script has been tested with trajectories having a framerate of 1 frame/ns.
+Different framerates should be applicable by changing the `dt` variable in the `tulipan_clust_assign.sh` (e.g `dt=2` for 1 frame every 2 ns of MD), although this has note been extensively tested;
 - During the analysis, the script attempts to generate `.tpr` files for the cluster centroids.
 Please ensure that the reference files provided via the `-m` and `-p` flags can successfully generate a `.tpr` file without errors.
 You can verify your files beforehand by running a test command such as: